arvinthvj/RZS/README.md

 The project is built on the context of the Firebase 9.2.0 and is integrated with a 'Sign-In with Google provider' pop-up.

+## Deployment `Firebase`

+This Project has been initially deployed in Firebase(version--9.2.0) platform and it's being the same.

+## Backend `Node.js` `Express.js`

+The backend for this project is being served by Node.js and Express.js .
+Firebase is integrated with them to provide the DB service.

 ### `npm start`

 Runs the app in the development mode.\